msys2/msys2.github.io/Creating-Packages.md

 8. Test the installed package
 9. Modify the recipe if necessary and repeat
 10. Commit the new package to the target repository (on your own GitHub account)
-11. Send a pull request to merge the new repice into the official repository
+11. Send a pull request to merge the new recipe into the official repository
 12. Check CI results, reviews and comments
 13. Fix issues if necessary and repeat
 14. Offer your fixes to the software's developers (upstream)